scaleoutsean/solidbackup/README.md

 ### Pull requests

-Please submit against the `develop` branch).
+Please submit your pull requests against the `develop` branch.

-I can't guarantee I'll add it (if it's something along the lines of things from What's Missing section below, it's more likely), but pull requests are welcome, especially if switches are added so that users can opt-out of features.
+I can't guarantee I'll add it (if it's something along the lines of things from What's Missing section below, it's more likely) but pull requests are welcome, especially if switches are added so that users can opt-out of features.

 ## Gotchas